 Not all score constraints are equally important.
-If breaking one constraint is equally bad as breaking another constraint x times, then those 2 constraints have a different weight (but they are in the same score level).
-For example in vehicle routing, you can make1 "unhappy driver" constraint match count as much as 2 "fuel tank usage" constraint matches:
+If breaking one constraint is equally bad as breaking another constraint x times, then those two constraints have a different weight (but they are in the same score level).
+For example in vehicle routing, you can make one "unhappy driver" constraint match count as much as two "fuel tank usage" constraint matches:

 Score weighting is often used in use cases where you can put a price tag on everything.
-In that case, the positive constraints maximize revenue and the negative constraints minimize expenses: together they maximize profit.
+In that case, the positive constraints maximize revenue and the negative constraints minimize expenses, so together they maximize profit.
 Alternatively, score weighting is also often used to create social fairness.
-For example: a nurse that requests a free day pays a higher weight on New Year's eve than on a normal day.
+For example, a nurse, who requests a free day, pays a higher weight on New Years eve than on a normal day.

-Put a good weight on a constraint can be a difficult analytical decision, because it's about making choices and tradeoffs with other constraints.
-However, a non-accurate weight is less damaging than not good algorithms:
+Putting a good weight on a constraint can be a difficult analytical decision, because it is about making choices and tradeoffs with other constraints.
+However, a non-accurate weight is less damaging than mediocre algorithms: